-Now that the Barefoot Blogger calls Uzès“home,” here are some hints for a one day Uzés visit.
-On this trip you’ll have time to experience the rhythm of the town.
+Now that the Barefoot Blogger calls Uzès“home,” here are some hints for a one-day Uzés visit.
+On this trip, you’ll have time to experience the town’s rhythm.
 That’s the best way to see it.

 How to get to Uzes

-There are a number of ways to get to Uzès by air and train.
+There are several ways to get to Uzès by air and train.
 If you are arriving from the US, fly into Paris, London, or Barcelona.
 Check on the best fares.
-From each of these cities, I suggest you board a train to Nimes or Avignon, France.
+I suggest you board a train from each of these cities to Nimes or Avignon, France.
 In fact, there’s a direct train from London to Avignon.
-If you prefer to fly, head for Marseilles, Nimes and Avignon, but schedules are often interrupted by airline strikes, so keep on guard for notices.
-(See “A Photo Guide to SNCF/TGV Trains at Paris’ CDG Airport-Updated”)
+If you prefer to fly, head for Marseilles, Nimes, and Avignon, but airline strikes often interrupt schedules, so keep on guard for notices.

 Visit on a Saturday or a Wednesday for a market day in Uzès.

-Both the Saturday and Wednesday markets in Uzès are centered in the Place aux Herbes.
+The Saturday and Wednesday markets in Uzès are centered in the Place aux Herbes.
 It’s at #17 on the map below.
-Start out early in the morning on whichever market day you choose because the crowds start arriving around 10am.
+Start out early on whichever market day you choose because the crowds arrive around 10am.
 In the summer, you will be shoulder-to-shoulder with other tourists by noon.

 Saturday Market – When I visited Saturday Market in Uzès for the first time, I fell in love with the town.
 In fact, Saturday’s one of my favorite days of the week living here.
 The market vendors are in the Place aux Herbes with fruits and vegetables, cheeses, and all the flavors and foods that make this part of France so wonderful.
-Throughout the plaza and along the main avenue that circles the historic part of town, more vendors line up side by side selling men and women’s clothing, shoes, jewelry, hats and more.
-Musicians are on almost every corner playing French, Spanish and even Dixieland sounds.
+Throughout the plaza and along the main avenue that circles the historic part of town, more vendors line up, selling men’s and women’s clothing, shoes, jewelry, hats, and more.
+Musicians are on almost every corner playing French, Spanish, and even Dixieland sounds.

 Stop for lunch at one of the many restaurants along the boulevard or plazas.

-For an unforgettable day in Uzès, take your choice of restaurants along the main avenue for lunch.
-Make yourself comfortable, like the French do, and take a long — sometimes two hour — break to eat, drink wine and relax.
+For an unforgettable day in Uzès, choose restaurants along the main avenue for lunch.
+Make yourself comfortable, like the French, and take a long — sometimes two hour — break to eat, drink wine and relax.
 Most restaurants serve from noon to 2pm.
-If it’s a very busy day in town, scope out a place you want to stop for lunch before market, then make a reservation for “dejeuner”.
+If it’s a very busy day in town, scope out where you want to stop for lunch before the market, then make a reservation for “dejeuner.”

 Stroll through the historic area (map above).

 If you want to pick up a snack or a picnic for the park, Gaiffier’s Green Grocer is on the way.
-Ask there for directions to the entrance to Valle de l’Eure which is just down the road toward San Quentin la Poterie.
-There’s a stone archway on the righthand side of the road that leads into the parklike area.
+Ask for directions to the entrance to Valle de l’Eure, which is just down the road toward San Quentin la Poterie.
+A stone archway on the righthand side of the road leads into the parklike area.
 The public swimming pool and tennis courts are on the left.
-Follow the path that’s beside the tennis courts until it ends at the “stairway” shown below.
-It’s a long way down the steps, but as they say in France: “oh la,la!”
+Follow the path beside the tennis courts until it ends at the “stairway” shown below.
+It’s a long way down the steps, but as they say in France: “Oh la, la!”

 Dinner at a restaurant with an outdoor patio.